Uber rolls out health insurance for drivers across Europe

 Uber has been trying to improve its image in the wake of sexual harassment cases, with the latest of these coming from a San Francisco-based female engineer who worked at Uber for three years.

-The expanded insurance also appears to be a part of the Uber's war against Lyft, as the rival companies try to win over drivers.
-For its part, Lyft said Wednesday that it is investing $100 million to build 30 driver support centers across the US.
+The expanded insurance also appears to be a part of Uber's war against Lyft, as the rival companies try to win over drivers.
+For its part, Lyft said Wednesday that it's investing $100 million to build 30 driver support centers across the US.

 Uber didn't respond to a request for comment.